BryanBradfo/BryanBradfo/README.md

 - 🔭 I’m currently working on **Natural Language Processing (NLP) and Computer Vision (CV) projects.**

-- 🌱 I’m currently learning **how to deploy ReactJS apps and other types of languages like Rust and so on.**
+- 🌱 I’m currently learning **how to deploy ReactJS apps and learning Rust, Docker, Kubernetes and so on.**

-- 👯 I’m looking forward to collaborate on **Data Science and Computer Science domains.**
+- 👯 I’m looking forward to collaborate on **Data Science and Computer Science projects.**

 - 👨‍💻 All of my projects are available at **https://bryanbradfo.github.io**